Mangalloy: Use

 Mangalloy has been used in the mining industry, cement mixers, rock crushers, railway switches and crossings, crawler treads for tractors and other high impact and abrasive environments.
 It is also used in high impact environments like inside a shot peening machine.
 These alloys are finding new uses as cryogenic steels, due to their high strength at very low temperatures.
+Most means of metal cutting used by thieves, such as reciprocating saws or angle grinders, often have extreme difficulty cutting through Mangalloy.
+This makes it a common material for high-end bike and motorcycle locks.